r1walz/lru_implementation/report.md

 #### Complexity Analysis

-Time complexity of `Find` operation is O(n) where n is the total number of pages.
+For the `Find` operation, one needs to update the registers of every page.
+In the worst case, one may need to scan through (n-1) nodes to find the page.
+Thus the Time complexity of this operation is O(n) where n is the total number of pages.

-Time complexity of `Replace` operation is O(n) where n is the total number of pages.
+For the `Replace` operation, one needs to perform a linear search through the page table to find the page with lowest value of aging-register.
+Thus the Time complexity of this operation is O(n) where n is the total number of pages.

 ## Aproximate LRU Page Replacement